Talib Al Mamari: Literary career

-Member of the Majilis al-Shura (2011-2013)
+Member of the Majlis al-Shura (2011–2013)

-Al Mamari was elected as a member of the Shura Council following parliamentary reform in Oman that took place in 2011.
-He had been a vocal advocate against environmental damage and pollution in Liwa, and had staunchly defended his province’s interest in the parliament and criticised the government’s commitment to the rule of law and its system of governance.
+Al Mamari was elected as a member of the Consultative Assembly following the 2011 parliamentary reforms in Oman, introduced by Sultan Qaboos through a royal decree that expanded the legislative powers of the Assembly.
+A vocal advocate against environmental damage and pollution in Liwa, he also criticised the government's commitment to the rule of law and its system of governance.